Abbey Theatre: Affiliated schools

-The Abbey School of Acting was set up that year.
-The Abbey School of Ballet was established by Ninette de Valois — who had provided choreography for a number of Yeats' plays – and ran until 1933.
+The Abbey School of Acting was set up in 1911.
+The Abbey School of Ballet was established in 1927 by Ninette de Valois — who had provided choreography for a number of Yeats' plays – and ran until 1933.

 The Peacock and the Gate

-Around this time the company acquired additional space, allowing them to create a small experimental theatre, the Peacock, in the ground floor of the main theatre.
+Around this time the company acquired additional space, allowing them to create a small experimental theatre, the Peacock, on the ground floor of the main theatre.
 In 1928, Hilton Edwards, Micheál MacLiammoir, cabaret impresario Daisy Bannard Cogley and Gearóid Ó Lochlainn launched the Gate Theatre Studio, leasing the Peacock from 14 October and using the venue to stage works by European and American dramatists.

 The Gate also sought work from new Irish playwrights and moved to its own premises in 1930.
 Despite the Peacock space, the Abbey itself entered a period of artistic decline.
 This is illustrated by the story of how one new work was said to have come to the Gate Theatre.
 Denis Johnston reportedly submitted his first play, Shadowdance, to the Abbey; however, Lady Gregory rejected it, returning it to the author with "The Old Lady says No" written across the title page.
 Johnston decided to re-title the play.
 The Gate staged The Old Lady Says 'No' in The Peacock in 1928.
 (Note: academic critics Joseph Ronsley and Christine St. Peter have questioned the veracity of this story.)